Aaron Downey: Playing career

 Downey grew up in Honeywood, Ontario playing his minor hockey for the Honeywood Minor Hockey Association.
 In 1990-91, Downey suited up for the Grand Valley Harvesters Jr. C. team.
 He also competed at the OFSSAA boys wrestling championships while in high school.
 In 1991-92, Downey moved up to the Collingwood Blues of the Ontario Provincial Jr.A. league.

 In 1992-93, Downey walked on with the Guelph Storm of the Ontario Hockey League as a free agent.
 He was cut at the start of the 1993-94 season and waived through the OHL.
 He ended up playing two seasons with the Tier II Jr.A.
 Halifax Lions before signing as a free agent with the ECHL Hampton Roads Admirals.

 Downey is mostly known for his role as an enforcer, though he instantly shot into notoriety after knocking the Carolina Hurricanes' Jesse Boulerice down with one punch on February 11, 2003; the incident left Boulerice with a mild concussion and a broken jaw.
 After the fight, Stars color commentator Daryl Reaugh coined the short-lived nickname "Aaron 'One punch and he's' Downey."
 On the flip side, Downey became a YouTube sensation after his April 16, 2006, non-fight with Ottawa Senator Brad Norton.
 The two squared off with fists raised for forty seconds before being escorted to the penalty box without having made contact or even thrown a punch.

 Downey was invited to the 2007 Red Wings training camp on a tryout basis.
 He was offered a two-way contract at the end of camp and chose to sign.
-Downey begins the 2007–08 NHL season as a member of the Red Wings, his fourth Original Six team.
+Downey began the 2007–08 NHL season as a member of the Red Wings, his fourth Original Six team.
 He was called up to the Detroit Red Wings lineup in mid October and had his first major league tilt as a Red Wing in a game against the San Jose Sharks, with Kyle McLaren, after McLaren took a run at Henrik Zetterberg and Dallas Drake.
 Less than a week later the Wings played the Sharks again and Downey had a heavyweight battle against then San Jose tough guy Rob Davison.